Afford-X: Generalizable and Slim Affordance Reasoning for Task-oriented Manipulation: Embodied Affordance Reasoning

 We developed a comprehensive evaluation within NVIDIA Isaac Sim to rigorously evaluate \affordanceModelName{}'s affordance reasoning in 3D environments.
 This evaluation assesses the model's understanding of object-task relationships across diverse environmental configurations and viewing conditions.

 Our test environments employ a multi-source scene composition approach.
-We begin with base scenes from the Evermotion dataset~\footnote{https://evermotion.org/} and OmniGibson~\cite{li2023behavior}, providing realistic room layouts and furniture arrangements.
+We begin with base scenes from the Evermotion dataset and OmniGibson~\cite{li2023behavior}, providing realistic room layouts and furniture arrangements.
 We augment these with randomly placed textured meshes from Objaverse~\cite{deitke2023objaverse}, following two principles: (i) including both task-suitable and unsuitable objects to test discrimination capability, and (ii) randomized object placement for complexity.

-We evaluate \affordanceModelName{}'s ability in selecting proper object for the desired task in the simulated 3D scenes, and compare it with \ac{llm}-integrated pipelines.
+We evaluate \affordanceModelName{}'s ability in selecting appropriate object for the desired task in the simulated 3D scenes, and compare it with \ac{llm}-integrated pipelines.
 The evaluation features an RGB-D camera for environmental perception.
 Isaac Sim's physics engine ensures authentic environmental interactions, while its ray-tracing renderer generates photorealistic images with lighting and materials.
 The simulator provides ground-truth annotations including object bounding boxes and segmentation masks for quantitative evaluation.
 During testing, \affordanceModelName{} processes RGB images alongside task instructions, generating segmentation masks and for identifying task-relevant objects.
 This enables the robot to identify suitable objects for task execution.
 These procedures enables systematic evaluation across varying scenes, viewpoints, and task contexts while maintaining experimental reproducibility.
 The results are reported and analyzed in \cref{sec:exp:sructure}.
-Further towards the open-ended world, \cref{appendix:tom} reports a more in-depth experiments that evaluates \affordanceModelName{}'s capabilities in diverse 3D scenes.
+Further towards the open-ended world, \cref{appendix:tom} reports a more in-depth evaluation on \affordanceModelName{}'s capabilities in diverse 3D scenes, and \cref{appendix:tom:occ_and_size} reports analysis on object size and occlusion.